 Batu Ferringhi Night Market could well be one of the best places to eat in Penang.
 Besides choosing one of the random restaurants along the strip, pop into the Long Beach Kopitiam for a wide selection of reasonably-priced & delicious local Penang favourites including satay, char kway teow, chicken biryani, assam laksa, and mee rebus.

 Want to squeeze the most out of your visit to Batu Ferringhi?
 Check out one of these awesome tours!

 - Penang Nature Tour: Visit Batu Ferringhi along with other top sites like Penang Hill, Penang Botanical Garden, and Kek Lok Si Temple on this full-day tour.

 - Half-Day Discovery Tour: Spend the afternoon touring much of Penang on this 5-hour private tour including stops at the Tropical Spice Garden, Teluk Bahang, and the Batu Ferringhi Night Market.

 - Batu Ferringhi Hidden Gems: Move away from the resort town’s hotel strip with this 3- to 4-hour tour through some of the area’s lesser-known attractions.

 Day 3: Kek Lok Si & Penang Hill

-With your three days in Penang coming to a close, we’ve saved some of the island’s best attractions for last.
+With your Penang trip coming to a close, we’ve saved some of the island’s best attractions for last.
 After waking up in George Town, hop onto Bus 203 in the centre towards Air Itam to get your day off to an exciting start.

 Marvel at Kek Lok Si Temple